shemonc/Self-Driving-Car-Behavioral-Cloning/README.md

 #### 1. An appropriate model architecture has been employed

-First I applied a very basic network with just a flatten layer and output unit of 1 to make sure everything is working in a sense of readding the images and the corresponding steering angles and use keras to fit the model; as this is a regression network instead of a classification network, I use mean squar error as the loss function instead of cross entropy for the same reason.
+First I applied a very basic network with just a flatten layer and an output unit of 1 to make sure everything is working in a sense of reading the images and the corresponding steering angles and use keras to fit the model; as this is a regression network instead of a classification network, mean squar error was used as the loss function instead of cross entropy.
 Idea is to minimize the difference between the steering measurement this network predicts and the ground truth steering measurement, I shuffle the data and use 20% of the data for validation set.

-Then I tried with LeNet CNN network which takes 32x32x1 but as the Convolutional layer from keras works with wide ranges of images, I able to use the images here which are 160x320x3 without resizing them.
+Then I tried with LeNet CNN network which takes 32x32x1 image only but as the Convolutional layer from keras works with wide ranges of images, I able to use the images here which are 160x320x3 without resizing them.

-Finally I moved to CNN network published by NVIDIA.
+Finally I moved to PilotNet CNN published by NVIDIA.

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model was modified with a dropout layers in order to reduce overfitting by experiemnt in this netwrok.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (see Data augmentation i.e. flip the image during special corner case, steering angle adjustment, apply Gausin
-Blur/down sample the image etc.).
+The model was modified with a dropout layers in order to reduce overfitting by experiemnt on both track.
+Also it was trained and validated on different data sets to ensure that the model was not overfitting (see Data augmentation i.e. flip the image during cornering, steering angle adjustment, applied Gausin Blur/DownSample the image etc.).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay and run smoothly on the track 1.

 For track 2 I just make sure the car was on the road (either on left, middle and right lane) not falling off the track, this is due to less available data on this track (I trained it just enough to be on the road for the full track due to time constrain of this project submission)